How McDonald’s and Chick-fil-A use social data to satisfy their customers' hunger.

 Chick-fil-A: A tale of two BBQs

-Social data can be a valuable way to uncover your customers' deepest desires, and then fulfil them.
-On the other hand, data can also reveal when you're offering something your customers don't want, sometimes in brutal fashion.
+Social data can be a valuable way to uncover your customers' deepest desires, and then fulfill them.
+On the flip side, data can also reveal when you're offering something your customers don't want, in sometimes brutal fashion.

 Chick-fil-A experienced this when it introduced a new Smokehouse BBQ recipe in spring 2016.
-The new flavour did not sit well with diehard fans, and so those fans took to social media to make their displeasure known.
+That new flavor did not sit well with diehard fans.
+Those fans took to social to make their displeasure known.

-Customers drew up petitions, started a boycott, even launched their own hashtag campaign – #BringBackTheBBQ – in hope of restoring the beloved original recipe.
+Customers drew up petitions, started a boycott, even launched their own hashtag campaign — #BringBackTheBBQ — in the hopes of restoring the beloved original recipe.

 Chick-fil-A knew it had to respond.
-After the new flavour was launched, the number of mentions of BBQ spiked dramatically and Chick-fil-A's social mentions overall increased by a factor of nine.
-But 73% of the interactions were negative.
+After the new flavor was launched, the number of mentions of BBQ spiked dramatically and Chick-fil-A's social mentions overall increased by a factor of nine.
+But 73 percent of the interactions were negative.